 The title deacon seems to have as many different connotations as there are churches to bestow it.
 In some churches, the deacons are the official board, the legally recognized managing body.
 Other churches appoint almost everyone who is a regular attender as a deacon.
 Still other churches bestow the title as a badge of honor, like “reverend,” but for laymen.
 The ministry of a deacon is so different from church to church that when a person says he is a deacon, you usually have to ask several questions to find out what, if anything, it is he actually does.

-How is the word deacon used in the New Testament?
+1. How is the word deacon used in the New Testament?

-The Greek words diakonos, diakoneo, and diakonia have just as wide a variety of meanings, but in general they refer to any kind of service that supplies the need of another person.
+The Greek words diakonos, diakoneō, and diakonia have just as wide a variety of meanings, but in general they refer to any kind of service that supplies the need of another person.
 The words are used at least a hundred times in the New Testament, and they are usually translated with variants of the English words serve or minister.
-In a few places in the King James Version they are translated differently--diakonia is “administration” in 1 Corinthians 12:5 and 2 Corinthians 9:12, and “relief ” in Acts 11:29.
+In a few places in the King James Version they are translated differently—diakonia is “administration” in 1Corinthians 12:5 and 2 Corinthians 9:12, and “relief ” in Acts 11:29.
 But in those verses, and in every usage of the words throughout the New Testament, the primary meaning has to do with service and ministry.

-Spiritual service.
+Spiritual Service.
 Looking more directly at the term, we find it used of the believer’s role as a servant.
-In Romans 15:25 Paul writes, "I am going to Jerusalem serving the saints.”
+In Romans 15:25, Paul wrote, “Now, I am going to Jerusalem serving the saints.”
 He identified himself as a servant (diakonos).
-From Acts 20:19 we learn that he kept busy “serving [diakoneo] the Lord with all humility.”
+From Acts 20:19 we learn that he kept busy “serving [diakoneō] the Lord with all humility.”

-In 2 Corinthians 8:3–4 Paul says of the churches in Macedonia, "I testify that according to their ability, and beyond their ability, they gave of their own accord, begging us with much entreaty for the favor of participation in the support [diakonia] of the saints.”
-The ministry of providing resources for meeting basic physical needs is a form of spiritual service.
+In 2 Corinthians 8:3–4, Paul said of the churches in Macedonia, “For I testify that according to their ability, and beyond their ability, they gave of their own accord, begging us with much urging for the favor of participation in the support of the saints.”
+The word support in that passage is from the Greek word diakonia.
+Its use here seems to imply that the ministry of providing resources for meeting basic physical needs is a form of spiritual service.

 In this spiritual sense of diakonos and the related words, any act of obedience done by a Christian should qualify to be called service to Christ.
 In the way the words are often used in Acts and the epistles, a believer in any form of ministry could be called the servant, or deacon, of Christ.

-Does the New Testament speak about the office of a deacon?
+3. Does the New Testament speak about the office of a deacon?